United National Convention

 The United National Convention (UNC) was a centrist political party in Ghana during the Third Republic (1979–1981).

 In the elections held on 18 June 1979 UNC presidential candidate William Ofori Atta won 17.4% of the vote and the party won 13 of 140 seats in the National Assembly.
+Akwasi Afrifa stood for and won the Mampong North constituency seat on the ticket of the United National Convention, whose roots were from the Progress Party of Kofi Abrefa Busia.